stsaxe/Master-Thesis-Stefan-Richard-Saxer/README.md

 ## First technical analysis of Apple's AirTag 2

-Another major non-modeling contribution of this thesis is the first detailed analysis of the **2nd-generation Apple AirTag**.
-At the time of writing, the AirTag 2 had only recently appeared on the market, and the thesis treats its packet-level behavior as one of the central scientific contributions.
+Another major contribution of this thesis is the first detailed analysis of the **2nd-generation Apple AirTag**.
+At the time of writing, the AirTag 2 had only recently entered the market, and this technical analysis is one of the most profound scientific contributions of this thesis.

 The main findings are: